-To pursue the Fund's objectives, under normal market conditions, the Advisor invests the Fund's assets primarily in equity securities of companies located outside of the U.S. The Fund will invest primarily in equity securities including common stock, preferred stock, American Depository Receipts ("ADRs"), European Depository Receipts ("EDRs")
+To pursue the Fund's objectives, under normal market conditions, the Advisor invests the Fund's assets primarily in equity securities of companies located outside of the U.S. The Fund will invest primarily in equity securities including common stock, preferred stock, ADRs, EDRs and GDRs.

-and Global Depository Receipts ("GDRs).
 ADRs are receipts that represent interests in foreign securities held on deposit by U.S. banks.
 EDRs and GDRs are similar to ADRs, except that they may be traded in international trading markets.
-The Fund may invest in shares of other registered investment companies and exchange-traded funds ("ETFs") that invest substantially all of their assets in equity securities of companies located outside of the U.S. The Advisor considers a company to be located outside of the U.S. if: (i) it is organized under the laws of a foreign country or maintains its principal offices or headquarters in a foreign country; (ii) its securities are principally traded in a foreign country; or (iii) it derives at least 50% of its revenues or profits from goods produced or sold, investments made, or services performed in a foreign country, or has at least 50% of its assets in a foreign country.
+The Fund may invest in shares of other registered investment companies and ETFs that invest substantially all of their assets in equity securities of companies located outside of the U.S. The Advisor considers a company to be located outside of the U.S. if: (i) it is organized under the laws of a foreign country or maintains its principal offices or headquarters in a foreign country; (ii) its securities are principally traded in a foreign country; or (iii) it derives at least 50% of its revenues or profits from goods produced or sold, investments made, or services performed in a foreign country, or has at least 50% of its assets in a foreign country.
 The Fund will allocate its assets among various regions and countries and will normally invest its assets in issuers representing at least three different countries.
-The Advisor does not expect, under normal circumstances, to invest more than 35% of the Fund's net assets may exceed this amount from time to time depending on market opportunities.
+The Advisor does not expect, under normal circumstances, to invest more than 35% of the Fund's net assets in securities of companies located in emerging markets; however, the Fund's investments in emerging markets may exceed this amount from time to time depending on market opportunities.
 The Fund's investments may be denominated in foreign currencies.